 A Handy Powerpoint Presentation

 For people who want to learn about MRT in a more visual manner, or for people who want to teach others about MRT, a PowerPoint presentation can be useful.
-A very helpful (though non-comprehensive) PowerPoint presentation on MRT comes straight from the University of Pennsylvania’s Positive Psychology Center itself, and can be found here or here.
+A very helpful (though non-comprehensive) PowerPoint presentation on MRT comes straight from the University of Pennsylvania’s Positive Psychology Center itself and can be found here.
 This presentation only focuses on the very first module of seven, but it is a complete lesson plan regarding the first module, resilience.

-A more broad but less deep presentation on MRT comes from the U.S. Army, and can be found here.
+A broader but less deep presentation on MRT comes from the U.S. Army and can be found here.
 This presentation focuses on several modules of MRT, but most heavily focuses on the second module, Building Mental Toughness, which was rated the most useful module by soldiers who have undergone the training program.
 While this presentation focuses on the second module more than anything, it also touches on others, such as module 3: Identifying Character Strengths, which is of particular interest to positive psychology.